Taiwan is one of my unexpected trips this year.

 TIP: They have lockers available at the train station.
 You just have to pay a reasonable amount for storing your things.

 Shilin Night Market was overwhelming.
 There are a lot of people, stores displaying many stuff and tons of food to choose from.
 It was crazy and I wanted to try EVERYTHING!

-I was a bit confused how to choose what I wanted to eat.
+I was a bit confused about how to choose what I wanted to eat.
 Good thing that our friend suggested really good food that we should try.
-I was really happy because the food that we tried were really good.
+I was really happy because the food that we tried was really good.
 The rumor is really true!
 Taiwan’s food is super yummy!